jbloomlab/CodonTilingPrimers/README.rst

 There are alternative codon mutagenesis protocols that *supposedly* given just single codon mutations.
 Here are some of these alternative protocols:

-    - `Firnberg and Ostermeier (2012) <PFunkel: efficient, expansive, user-defined mutagenesis>`_: this was also the first codon mutagenesis protocol described (to our knowledge)
+    - `Firnberg and Ostermeier (2012) <https://doi.org/10.1371/journal.pone.0052031>`_: Note that this was also the first codon mutagenesis protocol (to our knowledge)

     - `Jain and Varadarajan (2014) <https://doi.org/10.1016/j.ab.2013.12.002>`_